 Smart TV Platform

-Just like their smart TV platform, as their controller, the Samsung RU8000 comes with 2019 model of Samsung’s smart controller (TM1950A), while the NU8000 comes with the 2018 model (TM1850A).
-Physically, they are almost similar that they are equally small and only have few buttons.
-Functionally, they are also almost similar.
-They both have built-in microphone where you can give a voice command to control most of TV functions.
-Meanwhile, when you use voice navigation, these remotes don’t require direct line-of-sight to the TV because they use Bluetooth Connection.
-Additionally, they both also have OneRemote feature, allow them can act as universal remote to control other devices connected on your Samsung TVs.
-The excellence is not only HDMI CEC compatible devices that can be controlled by these remotes, but also the devices which don’t support HDMI CEC.
-Nevertheless, to control the device that doesn’t support CEC, it requires direct line-of-sight to this device.
-Meanwhile a bit difference between them is that on the 2019 model, there are 3 additional dedicated buttons for Netflix, Amazon Prime, and Hulu, while the 2018 model doesn’t have these buttons.
+Just like their smart TV platform, as to their controller, the Samsung RU8000 comes with the 2019 model of Samsung’s smart controller (TM1950A), while the NU8000 comes with the 2018 model (TM1850A).
+Physically, they are almost similar in that they are small in size and only have few buttons.
+Functionally, they are also very similar.
+They both have a built-in microphone where you can give a voice command to control most of theTV functions.
+When you use voice navigation, these remotes don’t require a direct line-of-sight to the TV because they use a Bluetooth Connection.
+Additionally, they both also have the OneRemote feature, allowing them to act as a universal remote to control the other devices connected to your Samsung TV.
+Not only can HDMI CEC compatible devices be controlled by these remotes, but also devices which don’t support the HDMI CEC standard.
+To control a device that doesn’t support CEC, it does require direct line-of-sight to the device.
+The main difference between the remotes is that on the 2019 model, there are 3 additional dedicated buttons for Netflix, Amazon Prime, and Hulu, while the 2018 model doesn’t have these buttons.

-Samsung NU8000 vs RU8000 Performance
+The Samsung NU8000 vs the RU8000 Performance

 Black Level and Contrast Ratio